calherries/site/posts/2022-01-28-objects-in-clojure.md

 # Objects in Clojure

-Objects are functions.
-Every functional programming language can implement them, even if they're not supported at the language level.
+While we often talk about objects as concrete features of a language.
+But an object is really an abstract idea, and can be implemented with functions.
+Every functional programming language can implement them, even if they're not officially supported at the language level.

 To demonstrate, let's compare stack objects in Python and Clojure.